simcesplatform/LogReader/api.md

 ### Response

 List of messages as they have been saved into the database including the message metadata.

-### Notes

-Depending on how exactly the db querying works it might not be possible to emulate the topic based filtering so that it fully supports how the subscribing  works.
-So topic filtering may be more limited than now promised here.

-Should there be options for limiting what part of messages are returned.
-Current idea is return everything i.e. the metadata in the db and the message contents as is.
+The messages will be sorted in ascending order by timestamp.

 ## Get simple timeseries for simulation